Kevin O'Halloran: 1956 Melbourne Olympics

-Later years
+Later years and death

 In 1958, O'Halloran's parents travelled across the continent to watch him swim at the Australian Championships in Sydney, but a recurring ear infection hindered his performances.
 He missed selection for the 1958 British Empire and Commonwealth Games in Cardiff and retired after the long car journey back across the Nullarbor.
-Upon arriving in Kojonup, O'Halloran was reported to have said, "I've had enough".
 O'Halloran then worked full-time on the family property.

-In 1976, his body was discovered next to a rifle, near a fence on the property; he had tripped as he climbed through the fence, and he accidentally shot himself.
-O'Halloran never married.
-The 50 m pool at Kojonup was named the Kevin O'Halloran Memorial Pool in his honour, and he was posthumously inducted into the Western Australian Hall of Champions.
+O'Halloran died in Kojonup on 5 July 1976, aged 39.
+His body was discovered next to a rifle, near a fence on the property; he had tripped as he climbed through the fence, and accidentally shot himself.

+The 50 m pool in Kojonup was named the Kevin O'Halloran Memorial Pool in his honour.
+He was posthumously inducted into the Western Australian Hall of Champions.